palantir/hadoop/hadoop-tools/hadoop-azure-datalake/src/site/markdown/index.md

 credentials are managed by the extension, and do not have to be put into core-site.xml.

 To use MSI, modify the VM deployment template to use the identity extension.
-Note the port number you specified in the template: this is the port number for the REST endpoint of the token service exposed to localhost by the identity extension in the VM.
-The default recommended port number is 50342 - if the recommended port number is used, then the msi.port setting below can be omitted in the configuration.
+You may optionally provide a client_id to instruct Hadoop to authenticate using a particlar MSI in case there is more than one MSI attached to the VM.
+You may optionally provide a tenant_id to specify the Azure AD tenant to authenticate against.

 ##### Configure core-site.xml
 Add the following properties to your `core-site.xml`